Landlord and Tenant Law

 After which the tenant can make an application to the County Court for a new business tenancy.
 This must be done before the end date of the tenancy, otherwise, the tenant will lose the protection under the 1954 Act.

-Should you have any landlord and tenant matters then please feel free to contact me and arrange a free consultation, I and the team can then see if we are able to help.
+Should you have any landlord and tenant matters then please feel free to contact us and arrange a free consultation, I and the team can then see if we are able to help.